Soccer World Cup vs. Human Trafficking: A Webinar Reflection

 This webinar marked the second edition of the Migrante Sur > Norte (Migrant South > North) series, and was focused on a question: Are we actually prepared to stop human trafficking before the first whistle blows?

 The fact that this conversation is resonating across the global community is a powerful reminder of the strength we find in solidarity.
-Our reflections have been amplified by The Catholic Register in their article, “World Cup prep targets trafficking,” and by Talitha Kum in their piece, “The FIFA World Cup: Heightened risks for human trafficking.”This collective commitment ensures that our call for 'ethical vigilance' reaches a broader audience, keeping human dignity and the common good at the very heart of our work as we prepare for the 2026 World Cup.
+Our reflections have been amplified by The Catholic Register in its article, “World Cup prep targets trafficking,” by Talitha Kum in its piece, “The FIFA World Cup: Heightened risks for human trafficking,” and by the Comité d'action contre la traite humaine interne et internationale - CATHI in a French version titled "La Coup edu monde de la FIFA: des risques accrus de traite humaine".

 A way to stop human trafficking is to prevent becoming a victim.